magnoeasy/easybuilder/english.md

 Azure Communication Key: Azure communication key.

-🔳Custom Css: Here you can edit the CSS, by selecting the box, the following field will appear for you to paste your css code:
+🔳 Custom Css: Here you can edit the CSS, by selecting the box, the following field will appear for you to paste your css code:

 ![image](https://user-images.githubusercontent.com/81401104/117502480-f5737e80-af55-11eb-8be1-17afe142f315.png)

-🔳Enable user to give feedback: Ao selecionar a caixa, habilita sua aplicação para pegar feedback dos seus usuários e enviar para a conta de email configurada na aplicação.
+🔳Enable user to give feedback: When the checkbox is selected, it makes your application able to get feedback from your users and send it to the configurated e-mail account.

-Field Format Settings: Configurações de formato dos campo
+Field Format Settings: you set the configurations of the field format.

 ##### 📅Date:
 MM/dd/yyyy = ( month/day/year)<br>
 dd/MM/yyyy = ( day/month/year )

 ##### 📅⏰ DateTime:
-MM/dd/yyyy hh:mm:ss a = [Month/ day/ year hours (0 a 12 AM/PM) :minute :second]<br>
+MM/dd/yyyy hh:mm:ss a = [Month/ day/ year hours (0 to 12 AM/PM) :minute :second]<br>
-MM/dd/yyyy HH:mm:ss = [Month/ day/ year hora (0 a 23) :minute: seconde]<br>
+MM/dd/yyyy HH:mm:ss = [Month/ day/ year hour (0 to 23) :minute: seconde]<br>
-dd/MM/yyyy hh:mm:ss a = [day/ month/ year hora (0 a 12 AM/PM) :minute :second]<br>
+dd/MM/yyyy hh:mm:ss a = [day/ month/ year hour (0 to 12 AM/PM) :minute :second]<br>
-dd/MM/yyyy HH:mm:ss = [day/ month/ year hora (0 a 23) :minute :second]
+dd/MM/yyyy HH:mm:ss = [day/ month/ year hour (0 to 23) :minute :second]

 ##### ⏰ Time:
 HH:mm:ss = [Hours (0 to 23) :minutes :seconds]<br>